YoussefAssaf/weld_characterization/README.md

 - _line_read_success_: A flag that outputs "True" if the the scale bar was read correctly.
 - _hough_line_not_found_: A flag that determines the sucess of finding the hough line.
 Returns "False" if the hough line was found correctly.
 - _units_: The units that the measurements are in (default is mm but changes to pixels if the scale bar was not read correctly)
-- _height_: The computed heigth of the weld above the hough line.
+- _height_: The computed height of the weld above the hough line.
 - _width_: The computed width of the weld.
-- _depth_: The computed depgth bellow the hough line.
+- _depth_: The computed depth below the hough line.
-- _top_area_: The area of upper weld (above the hough line).
+- _top_area_: The area of the upper weld (above the hough line).
 - _bottom_area_: The area of the bottom weld (bellow the hough line).
 - _weld_dilution_: The weld dilution that is calculated by the formula Weld Dilution = bottom area / (bottom area + top area).
 - _object_in_img_: True if some object was detected, False if no object was detected.